Ferdyboy81/Flicker_1st-Project/readme.md

                  ******************************

-User Stories:

-As a player, I want to have the "Timer" button activate by a click, so that I can cont

-ReAct is the title of the game i will be working on for this first project assignment.
+Game Description:

+The game is called ReAct.
+This game is made to enhance users reaction time and speed.

+Language Used:

+Javascript, JQueary, HTML5, CSS

+Game Design:

+The game is designed to enhance users reaction time and speed.
+The more the user can target and click the flashing lights within the specified time period.
-The Rule of the Game:
+The user wins the game.

+Game Instruction:

-Once you click he timer button the game will start.
+Once you click the timer button the game will start.
-The boxes will flicker red lights in random order.
+The boxes will flicker yellow lights in random order.
 This will test your reaction time by how many red lights you can see within the given amount of time.
 Click on the red lights as fast as you can before they dissapear.
 The person with the highest amount of red lights clicked wins the game.

+Planned Features: